weiaun96/weiaun96/README.md

 - 👋 Hello, my name is Wei Aun from Malaysia.
-Currently a masters student in Data Science and Business Analytics at Asia Pacific University :)
+Currently a data analyst in Malaysia :)
 - 👀 I’m interested in finding stories and insights behind data!
-- 🌱 I’m currently learning Python and SQL
+- 🌱 I know Python and SQL, and currently learning about quant finance

 <!---